browserengineering/book/book/glossary.md

 *CSS property*: A single concept (such as "color" or "width") used to style a specific part of an element.

-*CSS property value*: a key-value pair of a CSS property and its value (e.g. "color" and "blue" or "width" and "30px").
+*CSS property-value*: a key-value pair of a CSS property and its value (e.g. "color" and "blue" or "width" and "30px").

 *CSS rule*: The combination of a selector and property values.